Guillermo-Andres/DBProject/README.md

 ### Consumer uses payment method
 This relationship associates a consumer with payments methods to be used for paying the order.
 The cardinality of the relationship is one to many , any consumer can have multiple payments methods.

-### Consumer places an order
+### Consumer makes a request
-This relationship associates a user with a consumer with an order.
-The cardinality of the relationship is one to many , any user can place multiple orders.
+This relationship associates a consumer with a request for a desired resource.
+The cardinality of the relationship is one to many, one consumer can place multiple requests, but a request belongs only to one consumer.

+### Supplier submits an order
+This relationship associates a supplier and an order.
+The supplier that supplies the resource requested by the consumer submits an order to be processed.
+The cardinality of this relationship is one to many, one supplier may submit multiple orders but an order can be submited by one supplier.

 ### Payment method pays for order
 This relationship associates payment methods with orders.
 The cardinality is many to many , the same payment method can be used in multiple orders and an order can be fulfilled with multiple payment methods or even none if the order is free.

-### Order contains resources
+### Request contains resources
-This relationship associates resources with orders.
-The cardinality is many to many , a resource can be associated to many orders ( if the quantity is greater than 1) and order can have multiple resources.
+This relationship associates resources with requests.
+The cardinality is one to one, a resource can be associated to many requests (if the quantity is greater than 1) and a request can have multiple resources.

 ## Structure of the Code
 As stated previously the application is built with the FLASK web framework on top of our machine’s standard IP (127.0.0.1.).
 It consists of the main application module which houses all of our application’s routes along with the CRUD operations that are required to be operated by each route.
-Since we are developing our application skeleton we developed handlers for each table on our E-R along with its data access object which is supposed to be incharge of performing the queries on our database.
-However, since we have not yet implemented our database we included dummy data values for the different queries that we are expecting in the data access object.
-The preliminary design is a work in progress so we defined various routes in charge of handling the required operations.
-For example, we design a route to view all requested items which is located at @app.route('/almacenespr/requested', methods = ['GET']), in this route we employ the order handler because in order to identify requested resources we must search thru unfulfilled orders.
-The order handler verifies the specifics of the oder and asks the dummy data access object to search for all requested orders.
-We have mock components that return fixed dummy values yet encase the preliminary design of the application.
-Each table has its specific handler since depending on the information needed we pick the appropriate handler to respond.
+We built a database following the ER diagram.
+For this development phase, we are using dummy data to implement all the GET operations.
+Handlers were developed for each table on our E-R along with its data access object which is in charge of performing the queries on our database.
+A set of operations is to be supported, so a distinct route for each operation is necessary.
+For example, we design a route to view all requested items which is located at @app.route('/almacenespr/requested', methods = ['GET']), in this route we employ the request handler in order to identify requested resources.
+As for the request table, each table has its specific handler to respond to the operations.